 STEP 4: Click OK.
 A message box will show the number of duplicate values removed and how many unique values remain.

-STEP 1: They need to select the data range they want to analyze and create a pivot table from it.
-Make sure to check the ‘Add this data to Data Model’ option.
+STEP 1: Select the data range and create a pivot table.
+Tick ‘Add this data to Data Model’.

 STEP 4: Change the method to “Distinct Count.”